Top ways AI-native athenaOne EHR lifts RCM capabilities

 Physicians are optimistic about the role that purposefully developed AI tools can play to reduce administrative burdens in healthcare.
-In fact, 83% of physicians surveyed said that they believe that AI could eventually alleviate many of the problems facing healthcare.1 Building on a decade of AI research and significant R&D investments, we’ve introduced AI-powered innovations designed to streamline RCM tasks with a company goal to reduce this administrative workload by 50% over the next three years.
+In fact, 83% of physicians surveyed said that they believe that AI could eventually alleviate many of the problems facing healthcare.1 Building on a decade of AI research and significant R&D investments, our vision for a fully AI-native helps streamline clinical workflows and reduce the administrative burden from RCM-related tasks by 50-70% percent – while improving speed, accuracy, and transparency of every financial process — from faster claims resolution to smarter payer yield management.

 1. Smarter insurance selection powered by AI logic